cranberrygame/com.cranberrygame.phonegap.plugin.paypal/README.md

 requires paypal developer account https://developer.paypal.com/

-ios is not yet tested.
+ios is not yet tested (if you test and let me know, I will appreciate).

 this repository was forked from https://github.com/paypal/PayPal-Cordova-Plugin and edited for phonegap plugin support
 # Install phonegap plugin #